marina601/discover-malta/TESTING.md

 - Due to the lack of time and the deadline approaching, I did not manage to complete a full project unit testing.
 I have focused heavily on full manual testing to ensure every test case was tried and tested.

-- Nevertheless, I have chosen a Trip and Contact app where I have performed partially automated unit testing in Python.
+- Nevertheless, I have chosen a Trip, Home and Contact app where I have performed automated unit testing in Python.
+A total of 25 tests have been written.

 - In order to run the report and view my unit testing coverage, I have installed `coverage` with
   - `pip3 install coverage`